QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

                 run_shooting, plot_results, 'τ_k')
 ```

-The path of government expenditures remains fixed, and the increase in $\tau_{kt}$ is offset by a reduction in the present value of lump-sum taxes to keep the budget balanced.
+The path of government expenditures remains fixed
+- the increase in $\tau_{kt}$ is offset by a reduction in the present value of lump-sum taxes to keep the budget balanced.

-We note the following features in the figure:
+The  figure shows that:

-- Anticipation of the increase in $\tau_{kt}$ leads to immediate decline in capital stock due to increased current consumption and growing consumption flow.
+- Anticipation of the increase in $\tau_{kt}$ leads to immediate decline in capital stock due to increased current consumption and a growing consumption flow.
 - $\bar{R}$ starts rising at $t = 0$ and peaks at $t = 9$, and at $t = 10$, $\bar{R}$ drops sharply due to the tax change.
-    - Variations in $\bar{R}$ reflect the impact of the tax increase at $t = 10$ on consumption across time.
+    - Variations in $\bar{R}$ align with  the impact of the tax increase at $t = 10$ on consumption across time.
 - Transition dynamics push $k_t$ (capital stock) toward a new, lower steady-state level.
 In the new steady state:
     - Consumption is lower due to reduced output from the lower capital stock.
-    - Smoother consumption paths are observed when $\gamma = 2$ compared to $\gamma = 0.2$.
+    - Smoother consumption paths occur when $\gamma = 2$ than when $\gamma = 0.2$.

 +++